 Are there paid opportunities for Mighty contributors?

 Right now, we do not offer compensation for general submissions.
-However, we do occasionally have paid opportunities for Mighty contributors.
-This could include writing sponsored posts, completing a survey or appearing in a video.
-We’ll contact you directly when these opportunities come up.
+However, we have paid opportunities for Mighty contributors.
+This could include taking a pitch from a Mighty editor, sponsored posts, completing a survey or appearing in a video.
+We’re also currently experimenting with a paid version of our contributor network – and we’ll contact you directly when these opportunities come up.

-Because we don’t pay Mighty contributors by the story right now, we understand this means some are not able to write for The Mighty.
+Because we don’t pay Mighty contributors for general submissions right now, we understand this means some are not able to write for The Mighty.
 If you’re a professional writer or editor with experience in the disability, chronic illness or mental health community, check out our jobs page, which will be updated as opportunities arise.

 Why can’t you edit and publish every story that’s submitted?